Healing and AFTER-CARE Advice

 The healing process

 To get tattoo ink into the dermis layer of skin the needles have to pass through the epidermis - a process which causes superficial damage.
 If you use no aftercare products at all (known as ‘dry healing’) the damaged epidermis will scab over and then fall off - sometimes taking some dermis and some of your new tattoo with it!
+So rather than dry healing we recommend you regularly clean and moisturise your new tattoo (we will provide you with some free aftercare cream).
+As a general rule your new tattoo should be cleaned and moisturised three times per day for the week after the dressing is removed, then regularly moisturise for the next few weeks after that.

 Damaged epidermis coming off a week or so after your session (either in the form of a thin scabs or light skin peeling) is a normal and unavoidable part of the healing process, but by keeping your new tattoo clean and moisturised during the heal, you can minimise the skin loss and maximise the intensity of your ink.